From Keywords to User Intent: How Google Search Has Changed and What It Means for Your Business

 To align with this, smart SEOs now create semantic clusters — groups of natural language Q&A content that cover a topic from multiple angles.

-For example, a cluster on air conditioning installation in Nowra might include:
+For example, a cluster on air conditioning installation in Adelaide might include:

-• What type of air conditioner is best for Nowra’s climate?
+• What type of air conditioner is best for Adelaide climate's?

 • How long does AC installation take in a residential home?

-• Split system vs ducted: Which is better for Nowra homeowners?
+• Split system vs ducted: Which is better for Adelaide homeowners?

 • How much does it cost to install air conditioning locally?